 Lakes Region Conservation Corps Site Descriptions

 The Lakes Region Conservation Corps has programs at 8 different sites, all of which host half-year Summer/Fall members from May to October.
-Currently, only the Squam Lakes Association and Green Mountain Conservation group host full-year members from January to November.
+Currently, the Squam Lakes Association, Green Mountain Conservation Group, Mount Washington Observatory, and The Nature Conservancy host full-year members from January to November.
 Applications for half-year positions open in January, while full-year positions open late Summer.

 Each host site operates independently and offers a unique service experience.
 Learn more about available host sites below.